terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 - The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters
 - The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC
 - The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC
-- The mixed pattern provisions both of these elements
+- The mixed pattern provisions both of these elementss

 For more information about the default configuration, see [Default Secure Landing Zone configuration](.docs/pattern-defaults.md).